nbooster/certus-pdf/README.txt

 https://github.com/galkahana/PDF-Writer
 https://github.com/RaymiiOrg/cpp-qr-to-png

-without them, this project could not be possible.
+without them, this project could not be possible, and certusonline.com for sponsoring it.

 Creates one thread per input page... so have that in mind (possible to make that optional or dynamic).